Zach-Shim/DSA/ADT's/Graphs/notes/4 - Topological Sort.md

 ## **Definition**

 A **topological sort** is an ordering of vertices in a **_directed acyclic graph (DAG)_**.
+A graph has a topological ordering if it is a DAG.
+A DAG can have multiple orderings.

 Given digraph _G_ = (_V_, _E_), find a linear ordering of vertices such that for all edges (_v_, _w_) in _E_, _v_ precedes _w_ in the ordering.